Skip to content

 This is the exact view your stakeholders should see when the setup is correct.

-Published Consultation Desk web client responding to a first test question
+Published web client responding to a first test question

-Step 6: Ask Stakeholders to Try It and Leave Feedback
+Step 6: Ask Stakeholders to Try the Verified Scope

-Ask 3 or 4 stakeholders to try the same pilot flow from different angles:
+Ask 3 or 4 stakeholders to try the same verified scope from different angles:

 • Feedback whenever a specific reply feels unclear, generic, overconfident, or incomplete